 How does it Work?

-When you enter a government website that requires a signature validation on a form, the system will ask you to validate with the digital signature.
+When you enter a government website that requires a signature validation on a form, the system will ask you to validate it with the digital signature.
 The first step is to install the software that will interface with the card reader on your computer.
-You can view the required installers in the help section of the firma digital website.
+Subsequently, you can view the required installers in the help section of the firma digital website.

 In this next section, I will address questions specific to the registration of shareholders and beneficial owners of Costa Rican corporations as mandated by law.
 The implementation of the platform has been pushed back to September of 2019.
 This is to allow the Central Bank the time to implement and test the registration platform.